What's important to you

 The downside of placing your life insurance policy in trust is that it can be difficult to amend or remove from trust once it's set up.
 There are circumstances under which changes to the policy can be made but you may risk invalidating the cover.
 Certainly, it's best to consult your solicitor before making any alterations to your policy.

 Life insurance is designed to pay out a lump-sum when you die.
-You can state that you wish your loved ones to use this money to pay part or all of the IHT when you die.
-This could provide valuable peace of mind that your family should be able to cope from a financial perspective when the worst happens.
+You can state that you wish your loved ones to use this money to pay part or all of the IHT when you die which could provide valuable peace of mind.

 What's important to you